andreaskaris/blog/docs/networking/bpf-and-tcpdump.md

 	0x0030:  51b3 2c75
 ~~~

 We want to identify all packets with a dst port of `8080` (or `0x1f90` in hex notation).
-Each visual block in the hexdump is a half word, or 16 bits.
-Offsets in tcpdump are specified in Bytes, and the dst port field is 2 Bytes in lenght.
-We are looking for half word 11, or Bytes 22 and 23.
+We are looking for halfword 11, or Bytes 22 and 23.
 The tcpdump expression would hence be:
 ~~~
 ether[22:2] == 0x1f90
 ~~~